 Aline Godfroid (Ph.D.
 Vrije Universiteit Brussel, Belgium, 2010) is an Assistant Professor of Second Language Studies at Michigan State University.
 She started doing eye-movement research during her doctoral studies at the Vrije Universiteit Brussel, in Belgium, and is currently the co-director of the Second Language Sudies Eye-tracking Lab (with Paula Winke).
 Dr. Godfroid specializes in cognitive processes in second language acquisition.
-She teaches courses on L2 psycholinguistics, statistics, vocabulary acquisition and advanced research, as well as general introductions to the field of Second Language Acquisition.
+She teaches courses on L2 psycholinguistics, statistics, eye-tracking, vocabulary acquisition and advanced research, as well as general introductions to the field of Second Language Acquisition.

 • Attention, awareness and the 'Noticing Hypothesis'